 Our full spectrum of programs support physical and mental well-being through independent living, reduced social isolation, innovative dementia care, end of life care and bereavement support.

 Oakville, Ontario, Canada 905-827-8800

-ALZHEIMER SOCIETY Brant, Haldimand, Norfolk, Hamilton, Halton (Ontario, Canada)
+ALZHEIMER SOCIETY Brant, Haldimand, Norfolk, Hamilton, Halton (Ontario, Canada) (See brochures and publications.)

 “People with dementia are at the centre of everything we do.
 The Alzheimer Society leverages its own and community resources to deliver health promotion, advocacy and support services to people with dementia, those at greatest risk of developing dementia and their carers.”
 A great place to get started, with proper guidance from the outset.